MGRR-Net: Multi-level Graph Relational Reasoning Network for Facial Action Units Detection: Related Work

-Most existing approaches for facial AU detection use feature learning from local patches \cite{zhong2014learning,zhao2016joint,li2017action,shao2018deep, ma2019r,niu2019local,shao2021jaa}.
-However, in some early works \cite{taheri2014structure, zhao2015joint} there is a need to pre-define the patch location first.
-For instance, \cite{jaiswal2016deep} proposed to use domain knowledge and facial geometry to pre-select a relevant image region (as patch) for a particular AU and feed it to a convolutional and bi-directional Long Short-Term Memory (LSTM) \cite{graves2005framewise} neural network. \cite{zhong2014learning} proposed a set of adaptive ROI cropping nets, based on local convolutional neural network, to learn regional features separately. \cite{shao2018deep} proposed an end-to-end deep learning framework for joint AU detection and face alignment, which used the detected landmarks to locate specific AU regions.
-However, all the above methods focused only on independent regions, without considering the correlations among different AU areas to reinforce and diversify each other.
-Recent works pay attention to capture the relations among AUs for local feature enhancement, which can improve robustness compared to using single patch features or global face. \cite{li2019semantic} incorporated AU knowledge-graph as an extra guidance for the enhancement of facial region representation. \cite{liu2020relation} applied the spectral perspective of graph convolutional network (GCN) for AU relation modeling, which also needed an additional AU correlation reference extracted from EAC-Net \cite{li2018eac}.
-However, these methods need the prior knowledge by co-occurrence probability in different datasets to construct the fixed relation matrix instead of dynamically update for different expressions and individuals. \cite{ge2021local} proposed a complex skip-BiLSTM to mine the potential mutual assistance and exclusion relationship between AU branches and simple global information complement. \cite{song2021hybrid} proposed a performance-driven Monte Carlo Markov Chain to generate graphs from global face, which also capture some irrelevant regions.
+Automatic AU detection has been studied for decades, and several methods \cite{zhao2016joint,ma2019r,shao2019facial,niu2019local,zhang2021facial,li2021micro,shao2021jaa} have been proposed.
+Some works \cite{liu2014feature,shao2019facial,niu2019local,sankaran2020domain,li2021micro} predicted the activation state of each AU by directly extracting global face features via CNNs.
+For instance, \cite{shao2019facial,li2021micro} proposed sequential or parallel channel and spatial attention learning mechanisms to explore the attention-aware global representation of each face.
+While progress has indeed been achieved through the utilization of global representations, the advancement remains constrained by the rudimentary nature of the coarse-grained features.
+Most existing approaches for facial AU detection use feature learning from local patches \cite{zhao2016joint,li2017action,shao2018deep, ma2019r,niu2019local,shao2021jaa}.
+However, there is a need to pre-define the patch location first in some early works \cite{taheri2014structure, zhao2015joint}.
+For instance, \cite{jaiswal2016deep} proposed to use domain knowledge and facial geometry to pre-select a relevant image region (as a patch) for a particular AU and feed it to a convolutional and bi-directional Long Short-Term Memory (LSTM) \cite{graves2005framewise} neural network. \cite{shao2018deep} proposed an end-to-end deep learning framework for joint AU detection and face alignment, which used the detected landmarks to locate specific AU regions.
+However, all the above methods focused only on independent regions without considering the correlations among different AU areas to reinforce and diversify each other.
+Recent works focus on capturing the relations among AUs for local feature enhancement, which can improve robustness compared to single-patch features or global face features. \cite{li2019semantic} incorporated the AU knowledge graph as extra guidance for enhancing facial region representation. \cite{liu2020relation} applied the spectral perspective of graph convolutional network (GCN) for AU relation modelling, which also needed an additional AU correlation reference extracted from EAC-Net \cite{li2018eac}.
+However, these methods need prior knowledge of co-occurrence probability in different datasets to construct the fixed relation matrix instead of dynamically updating for different expressions and individuals. \cite{ge2021local} proposed a complex skip-BiLSTM to mine the potential mutual assistance and exclusion relationship between AU branches and simple complementary global information. \cite{song2021hybrid} proposed a performance-driven Monte Carlo Markov Chain to generate graphs from the global face, which, however, also captures some irrelevant regions affecting the performance.
 Moreover, these approaches usually ignored or simply fused the local and global information for each AU without considering the importance (important and non-important) of features.
+Recently, \cite{luo2022learning} learned a unique AU graph to explicitly describe the relationship between AUs, where each AU is simply represented from the same full face representation via a fully connected layer and a global average pooling.
+Although this method explores the global face features to some extent, it relies on strong global feature extraction benchmarks and lacks accurate localization of local muscle areas and discriminable feature representation via local-global interaction.